-“The beguiling thing about this very moment, is that I feel the past 20 years have been about finding my voice.
-And now that that voice is more present in the global community, it feels so exciting to start using it and discover its range into the future – starting with Carnival of Shadows.
-A celebration of our work and vision at Sadler’s Wells, my dancing home for the last 15 years.” – Akram
+But the beguiling thing about this very moment, is that I feel the past twenty years has been a journey mostly about finding my voice, (which was lurking in the shadows of my childhood community), and now that the voice is more present in a more global community, it feels so exciting to start using that voice to discover its range into the future.